 The Society for Human Resource Management (SHRM), the professional body for the field of Human Resources, has acknowledged that Worldwide's Master of Science in Management program with specialization in Human Resources fully aligns with SHRM's HR Curriculum Guidebook and Templates.

 About Management at the Worldwide & Online Campus

 The landscape of management is always changing.
 Managers need to have strong analytical skills and be able to assess all aspects of an operational problem in order to generate solutions.
 This needs to be done while considering the high-tech, global and diverse nature of today’s marketplace.

 A successful manager should have both the technical skills and managerial skills to manage resources, lead teams, and apply solutions to organizational challenges.
-The Master of Science in Management (MSM) available from Embry-Riddle Aeronautical University prepares its graduates to do just that.
+The Master of Science in Management available from Embry-Riddle Aeronautical University prepares its graduates to do just that.

-Offered through the Embry-Riddle College of Business, the MSM degree provides you with a greater focus on the theory and practice of management.
+Offered through the Embry-Riddle College of Business, the Management degree provides you with a greater focus on the theory and practice of management.
 Students learn real-world skills that help them become strong, hands-on managers.

 The goal of this degree program is to provide a well-rounded knowledge base for today’s high-tech, global workforce.
 In addition to the core curriculum of MSM studies, students will also have the opportunity to focus on one of these specializations:

 - Human Resources Management